 This condition causes symptoms such as agitation, tremors, sweating, and diarrhea.
 This can happen when you take antidepressants with St. John’s wort.
 As a result, it’s ESSENTIAL you talk to your doctor about all the medications you’re taking before you try this herb.

 In addition, always choose high-quality, regulated products from licensed manufacturers to avoid issues with consistency, strength, and contaminants.

-St. John’s wort is likely to help those who suffer from mild-to-moderate depression symptoms.
+St. John’s wort is likely to help those who experience mild-to-moderate depression symptoms.
 Some people with those symptoms may also have anxiety.

 It’s possible that St. John’s wort could reduce anxiety when a person takes it, but researchers haven’t proven this to be true.
 Discontinue use if you experience an anxiety episode.

 Also, if you’re considering trying St. John’s wort, talk with your doctor.
 They can make sure it won’t interfere with other medications you’re currently taking.